knpuniversity/rest/knpu/episode1/error-invalid-json.rst

     the most common 400 and 500-level responses.
 For example, :symfonyclass:`Symfony\\Component\\HttpKernel\\Exception\\BadRequestHttpException` is a sub-class of ``HttpException`` that sets the status code to 400.
-    The result is the same: throwing these "named" exception classes is just a bonus to give you code more consistency and clarity.
+    The result is the same: throwing these "named" exception classes is just a bonus to give your code more consistency and clarity.

 Awesome!
 So why am I throwing an exception instead of just returning a normal 400 response?
 The problem is that we're inside ``handleRequest``, so if I